adaaka/SloganMemorability/README.md

-# Slogan Memorability Prediction Models
+# Predicting the Memorability of Brand Slogans
+Ada Aka and John McCoy
+Journal of Marketing (2026)

 ## Overview